spacetelescope/jwst/docs/jwst/stpipe/user_step.rst

 ``class`` to ``stpipe.subprocess.SystemCall``.
 To use a class called ``Custom`` defined in a file ``mysteps.py`` in the same directory as the configuration file, set ``class`` to ``mysteps.Custom``.

+``name`` defines the name of the step.
+This is distinct from the class of the step, since the same class of Step may be configured in different ways, and it is useful to be able to have a way of distinguishing between them.
+For example, when Steps are combined into :ref:`stpipe-user-pipelines`, a Pipeline may use the same Step class multiple times, each with different configuration parameters.

 Below ``name`` and ``class`` in the configuration file are parameters specific to the Step.
 The set of accepted parameters is defined in